pyunramura/docker-openvpn/README.md

   * `-p 9091` - the mapped port for the service(s) you wish to access, in this example transmission-web
   * `-v /config` - where openvpn will look for its ovpn configuration files at **`/config/client.ovpn`**
   * `-v vpn_port` - a docker volume for the the forwarded port for other containers that access the vpn tunnel
-  * `-e LAN_NET` - the local subnet you will be accessing services from; remote access is untested at time of writing
+  * `-e LAN` - the local subnet you will be accessing services from; remote access is untested at time of writing

 #### Notes from above
 * Due to the nature of the ovpn client, this container must be started with some additional privileges. `--cap-add=NET_ADMIN` makes sure that the tunnel can be created from within the container.

 * The `--device /dev/net/tun` command will allow the container access to your host's tunnel adapter.
-This could be automated, but would require unconfined privileges to your host which would go against the principal of least authority, and so is intentionally omitted.
+This could be automated, but would require unconfined privileges to your host which is undesirable, and so is intentionally omitted.
+To check if your host has a tunnel adapter see the note below.

 * The `vpn_port` volume is made with `docker create volume vpn_port`.
 It is used by the service to announce the forwarded port to other containers behind the vpn tunnel.
 This is configured for private internet access servers that allow port forwarding; with additional providers planned for future releases.
 A current list an be found on their [client support page](https://www.privateinternetaccess.com/pages/client-support/) under *Port Forwarding*.